 Day 9: Bustling Budapest

 The rich history of Pest has created a city that's a puzzle of Baroque, classical, and modern architecture.
 On our walking tour this morning we'll crane our necks beside Europe's largest parliament building, and learn how Hungarians coped with half a century of fascist and communist tyranny.
 This afternoon you'll be free to wander through the Great Market Hall — an architectural gem and the city's largest indoor market — and treat your senses to a few paprika-infused delicacies.
 We'll regroup later on, ending our day together with a relaxing cruise on the Danube.
+Boat: 1 hr.
 No bus.
-Boat: 1 hr.
 Walking: strenuous.

 Day 10: Historic Budapest